Skip to content

 Diagram showing both donor (left) and recipient (right) areas for surgery

 After the procedure and during the recovery period, your hair might look uneven due to the initial shave, healing, shedding and regrowth.
 You can read about the first 7 days of recovery in these series of vlogs by our patients, if you’re interested.
+You may find it easier to even out the hair growth with a buzz cut / shave after 1 month has passed following your surgery.

 Conclusion